hongbinbao/devicewrapper/README.md

 devicewrapper
 =============

-Python Wrapper for android uiautomator-server. provides more event inject and inspect way.
+a wrapper of Python for android uiautomator-client. provides more event inject and inspect way.

 ### Install
     sudo pip install devicewrapper